PennLINC/qsiprep/docs/quickstart.rst

 ==========================================

-The image processing operations performed by QSIPrep are configured by default to apply to the most generic sequences possible.
+The image processing operations performed by QSIPrep are configured by default to apply to most generic sequences.
 Depending on your sequence and sampling scheme, you can elect to enable, disable or alter the behavior of these steps to better match your data.